bettercap/bettercap/README.md

 ---

-**bettercap-ng** is a complete reimplementation of bettercap, the Swiss army knife for MITM and network attacks.
+**bettercap-ng** is a complete reimplementation of bettercap, the Swiss army knife for network attacks and monitoring.
 It is faster, stabler, smaller, easier to install and to use.

 ## Using with Docker